Oni (Japanese demon)

 Thank you so much for reading this article, everyone!
 It is all today!

-However, our blog has more tips about the uniqueness of Japan.
+Oh, wait, please.
+Our blog features additional articles that highlight the unique aspects of Japan.
 Now we have them (articles) about Religion in Japan, the Edo era, foods, and the Japanese lifestyle.

-Each one should also contain the historical and feature progress we have taken.
+Each one should also contain the historical and feature progress we have made.

-So, if you are interested in those with such historical tips, the blog would help boost your knowledge!
+So, if you are interested in those historical tips, the blog would help boost your knowledge!

 Common!
 Visit here (the front page)!